 Industries2 min read

-Every campaign your agency runs generates proprietary intelligence — conversion benchmarks, channel patterns, seasonal timing.
-Almost none of it is structured enough to prove your edge.
+Every campaign your agency runs produces proprietary intelligence: conversion benchmarks, channel patterns, seasonal timing.
+Almost none of it is structured well enough to prove your edge to a prospect.

 The intelligence you are already generating

-Every ecommerce campaign your agency runs produces data.
-Conversion rates by channel, ROAS benchmarks by product category, email performance across hundreds of sends, seasonal timing patterns that took years to learn.
-Multiply that across dozens of clients and thousands of campaigns, and you are sitting on a body of intelligence that no competitor — and certainly no AI tool — can replicate.
+You have run thousands of ecommerce campaigns.
+Each one left a trail: conversion rates by channel, ROAS by product category, email performance across hundreds of sends, the seasonal timing patterns that took years of bruises to learn.
+Multiply that across dozens of clients and the number gets large fast.
+No competitor has that body of evidence.
+No AI tool can fake it.

 What a prospect actually wants to hear

-A Shopify merchant can ask ChatGPT for ecommerce marketing advice right now and get a perfectly reasonable answer.
-Set up abandoned cart emails.
-Test dynamic product ads.
-Optimize your checkout flow.
-The generic playbook is free and getting better every month.
+A Shopify merchant can open ChatGPT right now and ask how to grow.
+The answer will be fine.
+Set up abandoned cart emails, test dynamic product ads, tighten the checkout flow.
+The generic playbook costs nothing and gets a little sharper every month.

 From campaign reports to a living library

-The shift is not about working harder or producing more content.
-It is about treating campaign intelligence as a first-class asset — something that gets structured into claims, versioned as your data evolves, and published to the people and systems that need it.
+This is not a call to work harder or publish more.
+It is about treating campaign intelligence as something you actually own: shaped into claims, versioned as the data shifts, and published to the people and systems that need it.